JLW-7/CodeLog/README.md

 > [!IMPORTANT]
-> This project is broken and no longer actively maintained.
-Feel free to fork it and add your own desired features, like a backend or database.
+> This project is currently broken and fixing is still in progress.

 # 📝 CodeLog